Gold

 Somewhat Frequent

-The Disjoint Set Union (DSU) data structure allows you to add edges to an initially empty graph and test whether two vertices of the graph are connected.
+The Disjoint Set Union (DSU) data structure, which allows you to add edges to a graph and test whether two vertices of the graph are connected.

 Topological Sort